 Why is that?
 It’s often because your landing tab didn’t provide what you promised in your ad.
 So with the same ad, create multiple landing tabs and find which is most successful at fulfilling your business goals after the initial click.

 4. Facebook reports on CPC (All) and CPC (Link Click).
 The first refers to all clicks and the second on all internal and outbound links. vs. CPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience. vs. Optimized

 Sometimes you can save money by bidding CPM instead of CPC.
 Sometimes you’ll throw that money away.

 Likewise, Optimized CPM and CPC targets your ads at people most likely to perform a specific action.
 That also comes with the prospect of much higher costs and bots.

 What works best?
 It depends.
-Try each one within the same campaign.
+Try each one within the same The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 Whatever works best, run with it.